tdveale/TissueWeightedMean/noddi_data/Preprocessing.md

 ## 3. Fit NODDI Model Using AMICO

-We used the AMICO toolbox in python to fit the NODDI model for speed purposes (https://github.com/daducci/AMICO/wiki/Fitting-the-NODDI-model).
+We used the AMICO toolbox in python to fit the NODDI model for speed purposes [https://github.com/daducci/AMICO/wiki/Fitting-the-NODDI-model].
 This requires the `spams` and `amico` python libraries to be installed.
 The steps here follow the AMICO tutorial in the above link.

-If you prefer MATLAB, steps on fitting the NODDI model in the MATLAB toolbox can be found here http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab
+If you prefer MATLAB, steps on fitting the NODDI model in the MATLAB toolbox can be found here: http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab

 To fit NODDI with AMICO in python, first move back up to the directory tree (for AMICO to see directory structure)